sharmaabhijith/sharmaabhijith.github.io/_pages/about.md

 Previously, I was a Decision Analytics Associate at [ZS Associates](https://www.zs.com/) (2021).
 I was also fortunate to be selected as MITACS Globalink visiting researcher at UBC under [Dr. Ryozo Nagamune](https://mech.ubc.ca/ryozo-nagamune/) (2019).
 I received my bachelor's in Instrumentation and Control Engineering with the *Gold Medal* at the [College of Engineering, Pune](https://www.coep.org.in/) in 2020.

-In my spare time, I like playing cricket and equally enjoy cycling.
+In my spare time, I like playing badminton.
 Since last year, I have also been invested in learning world history and international policies.